 Players pool cues are designed in America and manufactured in China using American materials.
 Outsourcing the manufacturing process to China allows for a more affordable cue but does not mean compromising on quality – each cue undergoes rigorous quality control and is fully guaranteed by Players.

+Players shafts use Canadian hard rock maple with a pro taper, performing well for the price but lacking the low-deflection tech of $400+ cues.
 Players pool cues may not be as good as the more expensive high-end cues on the market, but they are still excellent cues, especially compared with others in their price range.
-The solid materials, enhanced features, great playability, and overall quality of construction give these cues tremendous value for the money.
+The solid materials, improved features, great playability, and overall quality of construction give these cues tremendous value for the money.

 Playability